godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

   -	Paleorca_ fonte_neige_mod.F90_paleorca
 -	In /modipsl/modeles/LMDZ/libf/phylmd, copy the 3 files you just added in PALEO_SRC instead of existing hydrol.F90 etc… files (be careful to keep original filel name).

+Once all the modification have been done for the version of the model you need :

+-	In modipsl/config/IPSLCM5A2 uncomment line 100 of Makefile
+-	Compile the code  (gmake).